Understanding a Golf Shank: What It Is, How It Happens, and How to Fix It

 In most cases, the golf shank occurs when golfer’s hands move too far away from the body during the swing, or they stand too close/far to their golf balls, or they begin to shift their body weight toward their front or back toes.

-Some of the common causes in golf shank are:
+Some of the Common Causes of a Shank in Golf are:

 • Improper Setup (Proximity): Standing too close to the ball forces the hands to extend outward, increasing the chance of hitting the hosel.

-• Weight Shift/Posture: A weight shift toward the toes at impact causes the golfer to lean forward, which pushes the clubhead outward.
+• Weight Shift/Posture: A weight shift toward the toes or thrusting your hips toward the ball at impact makes you lean in, pushing the clubhead outward and toward the hosel.

 • Swing Path/Inside-Out: The clubhead moves too far from the inside, often because of a poor takeaway or dropping the club too low, which exposes the heel.